Diagnostic Radiology Residency Program

 Attendance at radiologic society meetings and postgraduate courses is encouraged.
 A travel fund for one trip per residency is available to either the RSNA, ARRS or AUR.
 In addition, the department will offer funding for one trip per year per resident if the resident has the opportunity to present AS FIRST AUTHOR of a poster selected through peer review process at RSNA, ARRS or AUR only.
 The Department of Radiology will also provide each resident, during the course of his/her residency, with one trip to a Radiology review course.

-All diagnostic residents attend the 6-week radiologic pathology course at the Armed Forces Institute of Pathology in Washington, DC.
-The Department of Radiology pays the $1,500 tuition and reimburses up to $1,300 in living expenses.
+All diagnostic residents attend the 6-week radiologic pathology course at the American Institute for Radiologic Pathology in Reston, VA.
+The Department of Radiology pays the tuition fee and reimburses up to $1,950 in living expenses.